ForgeRock/ds-operator/README.md

 * The StorageClass in the ds-operator deployment yaml must also use the CSI driver.
 When enabling the `GcePersistentDiskCsiDriver` addon, GKE will automatically create two new storage classes: `standard-rwo` (balanced PD Disk) and `premium-rwo` (SSD PD disk).
 The example `hack/ds.yaml`  has been updated.

-### Initalizing the Directory server from a previous Volume Snapshot
+### Initializing the Directory server from a previous Volume Snapshot

 Edit the Custom Resource Spec (CR), and under spec, add the following: